Dharanidaran/WhiteBoard_StickyNotes/Readme.txt

 Click the sticky note to activate controls.

-The sticky note can be edited, deleted and dragged within a contrained frame boundry.
+The sticky note can be edited, deleted and dragged within a contrained frame boundary.